-Listed Stock Market and Market Section Tokyo Stock Exchange, First Section Nagoya Stock Exchange, First Section Fiscal Year-End March Type of Business Chemistry Number of Employees (consolidated) as of the 1000 or more End of the Previous Fiscal Year 1000 of more Sales (consolidated) as of the End of the From ¥100.0 billion to less than ¥1 trillion Previous Fiscal Year 140m +100.0 official to less than +1 trinion Number of Consolidated Subsidiaries as of the From 10 to less than 50 End of the Previous Fiscal Year From 10 to less than 50
+Listed Stock Market and Market Section Tokyo Stock Exchange, First Section Nagoya Stock Exchange, First Section Fiscal Year-End March Type of Business Chemicals Number of Employees (consolidated) as of the End of the Previous Fiscal Year 1000 or more Sales (consolidated) as of the End of the Previous Fiscal Year From ¥100.0 billion to less than ¥1 trillion Number of Consolidated Subsidiaries as of the End of the Previous Fiscal Year From 10 to less than 50

-4. Policy on Measures to Protect Minority Shareholders in Conducting Transactions with Controlling Shareholder

-5. Other Special Circumstances which may have Material Impact on Corporate Governance
+- 4. Policy on Measures to Protect Minority Shareholders in Conducting Transactions with Controlling Shareholder - 5.
+Other Special Circumstances which may have Material Impact on Corporate Governance

-[Status of Major Shareholders] AICA holds 2,297,405 shares of treasury stock.
+[Status of Major Shareholders] AICA holds 2,244,569 shares of treasury stock.